Vasily Mishin: Biography

 In May 1967, Yuri Gagarin and Alexei Leonov criticised Mishin's "poor knowledge of the Soyuz spacecraft and the details of its operation, his lack of cooperation in working with the cosmonauts in flight and training activities" and asked Nikolai Kamanin for him to be cited in the official report into the Soyuz 1 crash, which killed Vladimir Komarov.
 Leonov described Mishin as "hesitant, uninspiring, poor at making decisions, over-reluctant to take risks and bad at managing the cosmonaut corps" Other failures during his term of leadership were the deaths of the Soyuz 11 crew, the loss of three space stations, and computer failures in four probes sent to Mars.

 On 15 May 1974, while he was in the hospital, Mishin was replaced by a rival, Chief Engine Designer Valentin Glushko, after all four N1 test launches failed.

 He continued his educational and research works as the head of rocket department of Moscow Aviation Institute.

-Vasily Mishin was awarded the title Hero of Socialist Labor for his work with the Soviet space program.
+Vasily Mishin was awarded the title Hero of Socialist Labour for his work with the Soviet space program in 1956.

 He died in Moscow on 10 October 2001 at the age of 84.

 His diaries, containing information on the program from 1960 to 1974, were purchased by the Perot Foundation in 1993.
 In 1997 a small part of the collection was donated to the National Air and Space Museum to be put on display, and in 2004 copies were donated to NASA.